Masturbate-a-thon: History

 In May 1995, San Francisco–based sex toy shop Good Vibrations declared May to be "Masturbation Month".
 Since then, it has encouraged people to get sponsors as a fundraiser for charities with a sex-positive focus.

-In 1999, the Masturbate-a-Thon was originated by the collective Open Enterprises, which operates Good Vibrations.
-The slogan "Come for a Cause" was coined by Rachel Venning, the founder of the sex toy shop Babeland, formerly Toys in Babeland, which has branches in Seattle, in Brooklyn, and (two) in Manhattan.
-The Masturbate-a-Thon was built up by Good Vibrations, which encouraged other modern sex-toy businesses—such as Babeland; A Woman's Touch, in Madison, Wisconsin; Toronto's Come As You Are; and Boston's Grand Opening—to hold events coinciding with "masturbation month" (May in the United States).
-In that year, the first live event was held at San Francisco's Campus Theater, by the Center for Sex and Culture (CSC)'s Carol Queen and her partner, Robert Lawrence.
-CSC is an education-based non-profit providing professional-level sex education.
-The annual events are used as a public-health-education device to increase awareness of self-pleasure as a strategy for safer and healthier sex and to de-stigmatize self-love.

 London hosted Europe's first "masturbate-a-thon" on 5 August 2006.
 It aims to remove the taboo and shame associated with masturbation.
 Hundreds of persons raised money for the charity Terrence Higgins Trust and the sexual- and reproductive-health agency Marie Stopes International.
 The Masturbate-a-thon, also called "Wank-a-Thon," was recorded by ZigZagProductions of London as part of an international documentary of the event.
 However, plans to broadcast this on Channel 4 as part of its Wank Week series were abandoned, including programming from Europe's fetish and leather week.

 In 2009, Masanobu Sato won the Masturbate-a-thon held by the Center of Sex and Culture in San Francisco after masturbating for nine hours and thirty-three minutes.

 In 2012, China's first masturbation contest was held in Shenzhen, China in observance of World AIDS day.
 The event's organizers explained that the contest aims to promote masturbation as the safest means of sex and as an effective means for avoiding HIV infection.

-Montreal's first Masturbate-a-thon (aka "Wankfest") was on 4 May 2013 and raised money for the charity Head and Hands, a youth sex education and outreach organization, and Sexploreum, an adult education group dedicated to encouraging playfulness with sexuality.
+Montreal's first Masturbate-a-thon (aka "Wankfest") took place on 4 May 2013.
+The event raised money for the charity Head and Hands, a youth sex education and outreach organization, and Sexploreum, an adult education group dedicated to encouraging playfulness with sexuality.
 Masturbate-a-thon 3 in 2014 was cancelled due to lack of registrations.